MROH/alx-low_level_programming/0x10-variadic_functions/README.md

-This is a Readme file for 0x10.
+This is a README.md file for project  0x10.
 C - Variadic functions Requirements
 General
 Allowed editors: vi, vim, emacs